pslisko/performa365docs/docs/howto/manage_activities/generic_video.rst

 #.
 Change the data in the fields you wish to update and click **Finish**.

 .. note:: When editing an activity, you will not be able to change its type.

-Activity will be updated to all enrolled learners who have not yet finished this course, regardless if they have finished the activity or not.
+.. note:: Activity will be updated to all enrolled learners who have not yet finished this course, regardless if they have finished the activity or not.

-Changing the status of the activity to *OFF* will only hide it from learners who haven't completed it.
+.. note:: Changing the status of the activity to *OFF* will only hide it from learners who haven't completed it.
 All learners who have compleated the activity will still be able to see in their activity list.

 Delete a Generic Activity
 *********************